 The engine can normally stand idle for up to six months.
 If disuse is longer, the following measures should be taken, providing protection for about four years.
-An alternative to long-term storasge is to start the engine and run it until warm every 6 months.

 Preparing the the engine for long-term storage means:

 - Thoroughly cleaning the engine - Running the engine for a certain time with special preservative fuel, oil and coolant. - Otherwise preparing the engine for storage (filter changes, lubrication etc.).